Ewen2015/Data-Mining-with-R/README.md

-# Machine Learning Notes
+# Statistical Learning and Machine Learning Notes

-My statistical learning and machine learning notes.
+This is my statistical learning and machine learning notes.